 Fire Safety – What to Do After a Fire – ServiceMaster Restore Video:

 How long is the reconstruction process?

-With the amount of variables to consider, including the amount of reconstruction needed, it is difficult to say how long reconstruction takes.
-Your best bet is to consult the project manager in charge of reconstruction for your property and ask for a timetable and estimated date for completion.
+With the amount of variables to consider, including the amount of reconstruction needed, it is difficult to say how long reconstruction services take.
+Your best bet is to consult the project manager in charge of reconstruction services for your property and ask for a timetable and estimated date for completion.

 Will I need to be at home throughout the reconstruction process?

-You do not need to be home all the time when reconstruction is happening.
+You do not need to be home all the time when reconstruction services are happening.
 Those working on your property can be trusted to continue with the reconstruction process even when you’re away at work or wherever else you need to be.

 Do I need to temporarily store my contents elsewhere?

 Whether you need to temporarily move your belongings to a temporary location depends on the work that’s being done.
 Otherwise, if your belongings remain on your property, they will be protected during the reconstruction process.